 The EU is a bit of a beast – there are parts that are deeply intertwined, and then there are offshoots like books based on video games and if I hadn’t been following these things in real time, I’d be confused as well.
 But my point here is that for a casual fan, for someone who doesn’t want to dive neck-deep into the Expanded Universe – I honestly think these three are the only books you really need.

 Fair warning: My own focus is and has always been what happens after Return of the Jedi.
 I do have some recs from other eras below if Luke, Han and Leia aren’t your thing, but theirs is what I know best.History lesson!
 The Thrawn trilogy were the first Star Wars books of the modern era.
-In 1991, before the prequels, before the video games, when everyone in the world thought Star Wars was dead, Bantam published Heir to the Empire and it went to #1 on the New York Times bestseller list right out of the gate.
+In 1991, before the prequels, before the video games, when everyone in the world thought Star Wars was dead, Bantam published Heir to the Empire and it went to #1 on the New York Times bestseller list.
+And it spent something like 20+ weeks on the list, which is pretty crazy, even back then.
 This trilogy is basically the entire reason your local Barnes & Noble (and the Borders before them) has an entire case devoted to the things.
 Almost everything published since then is building on that foundation.
 (Quite literally, in the case of everything set after them.)
 Lucasfilm announced they’d be making the prequels in 1993, but Heir to the Empire was the first canary sent down into the mine.

 Heir starts about five years after Return of the Jedi.
 (Yes, there are some other books in those five years.
 You can read them later, if you want.)
 Luke’s trying to be a – the! – Jedi, Han and Leia have got married and are sprouting some twins of their own, the Rebellion has grown up into an actual government and the Empire is a shade of its former self… Until it isn’t.
 The ‘Thrawn’ of the series’ unofficial title is the Imperial Grand Admiral Thrawn, one of the EU’s more notable villains.